huynguy-db/arcion-docs/content/docs/references/db2readlogapi.md

 You also need to configure Replicant's Db2 connection configuration file:

-1. Add a new property called `node`.
-The default node name is the Db2 user’s name, for example:
+1. Add a new property called `node`, representing the name of the Db2 node you're connecting to.
+It can go anywhere in the root of the file.
+The default node name is the Db2 user’s name.
+For example, below is a part of the configuration file with Db2 server connection info where we've added the `node`:

     ```yaml
+    type: DB2

+    database: tpch
+    host: localhost
+    port: 50002

     node: db2inst1

+    username: replicant
+    password: "Replicant#123"

+    max-connections: 30

+    max-retries: 10
+    retry-wait-duration-ms: 1000
     ```

 2. Set the value of `cdc-log-storage` to `READ_LOG`.
 This tells Replicant that you want to use the native db2ReadLog as the CDC log reader: